MingyuYang-Yale/BENG469/Assignment2/README.md

 ### Interactive vs. Batch
 **Interactive jobs:**
- For development, debugging, or interactive environments like R.
+ For development, debugging, or interactive environments like R
  One or a few jobs at a time

 **Batch jobs:**